Why You Need a Proper Init Process on Docker

 KJ Method to Get New Ideas

 KJ method is a way to integrate classified and arranged information and encourage to conceive new ideas.
 This will be useful to make better solutions for difficult issues.
 Today I introduce the outline of that.
 1. Explore and Record To begin with, collect and record information as much as possible from all the participants by any method such as brainstorming.
-Summarize each idea into short title and write it to a little paper (e.
+Summarize each idea into short title and write it to a little paper (e.g. Post-it).
+As a rough standard, there may be several dozen to one hundred plus several dozen ideas during 2 hours session.
+To keep an essence or context of each idea, keep casual expression.
+In other word, a title should not be abstracted too much.

 Read more →